amaben2020/ecommerce-store/README.md

-App would possess the following features
+App would possess the following features:

 1. Authentication
 2. Language translation